How To Prepare For A Second Lockdown At Home

 While I hope these tips help to get prepared, it is time for real talk.
 Some of you are going to kick back at me hard and say this lockdown isn’t going to happen for a variety of reasons.
 I hope you are right.
 Really, I do.
 However…

-I would rather be prepared and ready for it and have nothing happen than to be caught unaware.
+I would rather be prepared and ready for it, with nothing happening, than be caught unaware.

-The fact is that we live in uncertain times with an uncertain political and social climate right now.
-Anything can happen including a lockdown.
-One political party is calling for a lockdown and has plans to implement it if they get the power to do so.
-The other political party has not really said one way or another if they will.
+The fact is that we live in uncertain times, with an uncertain political and social climate.
+Anything can happen, including a lockdown.
+One political party is calling for a lockdown and plans to implement it if it gets the power to do so.
+The other political party has not really said one way or the other whether they will.
 If the numbers get bad enough, either party will be forced/pressured to implement a lockdown.
-Despite what we want, we will get to deal with the consequences.
+Despite what we want, we will have to deal with the consequences.

 Thanks for reading,